Interface Definitions - C++

 /**

-* @brief Facilitates writing structured table data into a TsFile with a specified schema.
+* @brief Supports writing structured table data to TsFile according to the specified table schema

 *

-* The TsFileTableWriter class is designed to write structured data, particularly suitable for time-series data,
+* The TsFileTableWriter class is used to write structured data (especially suitable for time-series data)

-* into a TsFile.
-Additionally, it provides options to limit memory usage during the writing process.
+* Meanwhile, this class provides the ability to limit memory usage during the writing process.

 */